 Ask yourself this: do you know what quality content actually is?
 It’s not just well-written content, without spelling errors and proper sentences, it is content that fulfils a purpose.
 Search engine rankings for Google will always favour content that has a purpose.
 It needs to be useful to your core audience, fulfil a need they have and also be an interesting read, all these factors combined means you will have quality content that helps your SEO strategy be more robust.

 Images are Important

-One of the biggest things people forget to optimize on their website is images.
-It’s not really enough to just put an image on your webpage, you also need to optimize this image.
+One of the biggest things people forget to optimise on their website is images.
+It’s not really enough to just put an image on your webpage, you also need to optimise this image.
 To do this accurately, images need to be the right size, format and resolution.
 This is because images give search engines information through alternative text, and can affect page loading speeds, which affects user engagement and rankings overall.
-Well-chosen, well-optimized images can really add another layer of optimization to your website, while also giving your user great images to enjoy at the same time.
+Well-chosen, well-optimised images can really add another layer of optimisation to your website, while also giving your user great images to enjoy at the same time.

 Duplicate content is a huge red flag for Google.
 This content can confuse Google and force search engines to choose which of the pages it should rank in the results, regardless of who made the content.
 This means there is a vast possibility that the original page won’t be the one chosen for the search results.
 This is why we love seeing only original content.

 No optimised Content for Keywords

 We all know keywords are important for showing search engines the content you have is relevant to search queries.
 But these keywords shouldn’t just be well thought out or well-chosen, they also have to be targeted.
 That is, the keywords have to be so specific, they target your key audience.
 This can be done with tools readily available, but you also have to ensure these targeted keywords are properly dispersed throughout your content.